codecentric/chaos-monkey-spring-boot/docs/README.md

 This project provides an Spring Boot Chaos Monkey and will try to attack your running Spring Boot App.

+>Chaos Engineering is the discipline of experimenting on a distributed system in order to build confidence in the system’s capability to withstand turbulent conditions in production.
+> *principlesofchaos.org*

 ## What is the goal of Chaos Monkey?
-Inspired by http://principlesofchaos.org/ and by my work in distributed system, with a focus on Spring Boot, I wanted to test the resulting applications better and especially during operation.
+Inspired by [PRINCIPLES OF CHAOS ENGINEERING](http://principlesofchaos.org/) and by my work in distributed system, with a focus on Spring Boot, I wanted to test the resulting applications better and especially during operation.

 > The best place on earth is...production!<br>
 > *Josh Long - Spring Developer Advocate*